vuongvx96/udacity-azure-project1/README.md

 The project is divided into three directories: **packer** for the image creation file, **terraform** for the Terraform files, and **policy** for the policy files.
 All the steps and the resulting output are shown in the Log.md file.
 The following steps are to be executed on the command line.

-### 1. Authenticate into Azure
-Using the Azure CLI, authenticate into your desired subscription: `az login`

-### 2. Set environment variables
-To get your azure variables:
-`az ad sp create-for-rbac --query "{client_id: appId, client_secret: password, tenant_id: tenant}"`

-Open on your terminal and add the following environment variables
-- ARM_CLIENT_ID
-- ARM_CLIENT_SECRET
-- ARM_SUBSCRIPTION_ID
-- ARM_TENANT_ID

-These variables are used to connect to your subscription on Azure.
-Below are examples of adding enviroment variables to your terminal and os of choice.

-#### Windows
-Example: `setx ARM_CLIENT_ID '0000000-0000-0000-0000-000000000000'`

-#### Mac OS
-Example: `export ARM_CLIENT_ID='0000000-0000-0000-0000-000000000000'`

-#### Linux
-Example: `ARM_CLIENT_ID='0000000-0000-0000-0000-000000000000'`

-### 3. Deploy a policy
-This example policy will deny the creation of any resources with at least one tag

-Create definition:
+1. Deploy an Azure policy that ensures all resources are tagged
+    - Create the Azure policy definition by running this command:

         `az policy definition create --name tagging-policy --rules "tagging_policy.json" --display-name "deny-creation-of-untagged-resources" --description "This policy denies the creation of any resource if it does not have any tags" --mode All`

-Create assignment:
+    - Create the Azure policy assignment by running this command:

         `az policy assignment create --policy tagging-policy --name tagging-policy`

-List the policy assignments to verify that the policy has been applied:

-`az policy assignment list`

-### 4. Create a Server Image
-Create image:

-`packer build server.json`

-View images:

-`az image list`

-(When done) Delete images:

-`az image delete -g <resource group> -n <name>`

-### 5. Deploy infrastructure
-(Optional) Customize vars.tf

-Variables from vars.tf are called from main.tf, for example the variable prefix is called as:

-`${var.prefix}`

-In vars.tf, the description and value is assigned in the following manner:

-    variable "prefix"
-    {
-        description = "The prefix which should be used for all resources in the resource group specified" default = "udacity-nd82-project-1"
-    }

-Create infrastructure plan:
+    - Verify policy effectiveness by creating resources

+2. Create a Packer image deployable by Terraform
+    - Create an image resource group named `Azuredevops` by: `az group create --location eastus --name Azuredevops`
+    - Create a Service Principal for Terraform named `TerraformSP` by: `az ad sp create-for-rbac --role="Contributor" --name="TerraformSP"`, and such command outputs 5 values: `appId`, `displayName`, `name`, `password`, and `tenant`.
+    - Export environment variables `ARM_CLIENT_ID` and `ARM_CLIENT_SECRET` that correspond to the above `appId` and `password`, respectively, as well as `ARM_SUBSCRIPTION_ID` which is the Azure Subscription ID.
+    - Complete the Packer template file [server.json](./packer/server.json)
+    - Create the image by: `packer build server.json` (if any user variables remain to be assigned, place `-var 'key=value'` between `packer build` and `server.json`)

+3. Deploy Azure resources with Terraform
+    - Complete terraform configuration files
-`terraform plan -out solution.plan`
+    - Plan the Terraform deployment: `terraform plan -out solution.plan` ([vars.tf](./terraform/vars.tf) defines all Terraform user variables

-Deploy the infrastructure plan:

-`terraform apply "solution.plan"`
+    - Apply the Terraform deployment: `terraform apply "solution.plan"`

-View infrastructure:

-`terraform show`

-(When done) Destroy infrastructure:
+4. Destroy all Azure resources

-`terraform destroy`
+    - Destroy resources built by Terraform: `terraform destroy`
+    - Destroy image built by Packer: `az image delete -g Azuredevops -n myPackerImage`
 ### Output
 See [here](./Log.md)